 In the past, lemongrass was only available in countries like India and Sri Lanka.
 Today, this warm and aromatic herb is a common ingredient in Asia and other parts of the world for cooking various recipes, brewing tea, and producing essential oils.
 Interestingly, it is also a prominent herbal ingredient in Traditional Chinese Medicine (TCM), providing unique health benefits to remedy different ailments.

-It’s best to consume lemongrass as a tea beverage.
+It’s best to consume the herb as a tea beverage.
 To prepare lemongrass tea,

 - Place the ingredients onto a tea strainer and set the strainer on a teacup.

 - Pour boiling water into the teacup and steep for 5 to 8 minutes.